Chair: Rodolpho ‘Rudy’ S. Martinez

 Dorothy is a past President of the Bataan Chapter of the American Veterans for Equal Rights (AVER), past Vice President of Women Veterans of New Mexico, and continues to serve veterans as a leader in our Caucus.
-She is the CVA Vice Chair, a Bill Manager for HJR 2 (Veterans Pension Tax Relief) and HJR 3 (Disabled Veterans Property Tax Relief), the CD3 Representative on the Bylaws Review committee, and applies her PAO magic liberally to the Caucus’s benefit.
+She is the CVA Vice Chair, a Bill Manager for key legislation, and Leads our Veterans’ Court Task Force.
+Dorothy is also the CD3 Representative on the Bylaws Review committee and applies her PAO magic liberally to the Caucus’s benefit.
 Reach Dorothy directly at email@example.com

 Project Manager: Penn Baker